localdevices/pyorc/docs/index.rst

 We are seeking funding for the following frequently requested functionalities:

 * Exports to simple text formats and GIS-compatible layers
-* Compiled windows executables
-* Implementation of better filtering in pre-processing
-* Improved efficiency of processing (e.g. through GPU/TPU acceleration)
-* Establishing on-site edge computation through a raspberry-pi camera setup
+* Exports to augmented reality videos
 * Implementation of additional processing algorithms (STIV and LSPTV)
-* Establishment of dashboard environments for several use cases
+* Implementation of several optical methods for reading water levels
+* Improved nighttime / poor weather conditions processing through learning approaches

 Please contact us at info@rainbowsensing.com for further information.